 However, Nintendo Switch Online doesn’t provide a worthwhile system for voice chat, as you must use a headset with a separate mobile app.
 As you might expect, no one does this, and the system desperately needs to be replaced.

 Xbox Live Gold costs $60 and also gives you the ability to play games online, but you don’t need it to store game saves in the cloud.
 A subscription comes with four free games a month — two for Xbox One and two for Xbox 360 with backward compatibility — and it uses a voice chat system that is compatible across Xbox One and PC.
 If Microsoft were to implement this system without changes on Xbox Series X, it would still be a success.
+Xbox Game Pass will also be supported on Series X, with new games as well as those that were included on Xbox One.

 We also expect the next Xbox to make use of Microsoft’s Project xCloud streaming service.
 This will allow you to instantly stream games to your system without having to download any content, and pick the games up on a mobile device when you’re traveling.